Human trafficking in Ivory Coast: Protection (2010)

 The Ivorian government made inadequate efforts to protect victims of trafficking during the last year.
 Law enforcement authorities did not demonstrate adequate efforts to proactively identify trafficking victims among vulnerable groups, such as foreign children entering the country without their parents, though some victims were identified during the year.
 During the reporting period, the government did not offer any specialized training to law enforcement and immigration personnel on identifying and treating victims of trafficking.
 However, in partnership with the ILO, the Ministry of Family held a workshop for 25 families who volunteered to take in trafficking victims intercepted in their communities.
 The government had no care facilities for foreign or domestic trafficking victims.
 There was no witness protection or restitution program for trafficking victims.
-The government neither encouraged nor discouraged victims from assisting in the investigation and prosecution of trafficking offences.
+The government neither encouraged nor discouraged victims from assisting in the investigation and prosecution of trafficking offenses.
 The Ministry of Family identified some existing government structures that could be converted to shelters, and in the meantime referred victims to NGOs that offered suitable lodging.
 While the Ministry of Family and the National Police employed a small team of social workers to assist trafficking victims after they were identified, the government relied on NGOs for medical and psychological assistance to victims, giving the organizations no financial or material support in return.

-The Ministry of Family had responsibility for seeking temporary residency status in Côte d'Ivoire for victims who did not want to return home.
-During the reporting period, the ministry assisted in the repatriation of 20 trafficked children, including nine from Côte d'Ivoire, two from Burkina Faso, three from Benin, three from Ghana, and three from Togo.
+The Ministry of Family had responsibility for seeking temporary residency status in Ivory Coast for victims who did not want to return home.
+During the reporting period, the ministry assisted in the repatriation of 20 trafficked children, including nine from Ivory Coast, two from Burkina Faso, three from Benin, three from Ghana, and three from Togo.
 All of the children had been forced to work in the informal sector.
 In June 2009, Ivorian police participated in a foreign law enforcement agency-funded raid on farms growing cocoa and palms in the Aboisso area, discovering more than 50 children working on the premises.
 Ivorian officials determined that four of these children were trafficking victims and returned three to their families, while transferring the fourth to the Ministry of Family for care.
 Following raids on brothels and bars, police vice squad members asked women in prostitution if they were victims of traffickers, but did not investigate further if the answer was negative.
 Regulations protected child victims by not permitting police to interview suspected child victims without a case worker present.
 Child victims were assigned a Ministry of Family case worker with responsibility for informing victims about judicial proceedings, and these case workers allowed children to decide whether they wished to testify against their alleged traffickers.